Getting Started with the Viv API

 Core Concepts

-Viv organizes data by geographic region.
-Your API key grants access to specific geos.
-All entities (clients, caregivers, visits) belong to a geo.
+Viv organizes data by geographic location (office/service area).
+Your API key grants access to specific locations.
+All entities (clients, caregivers, visits) belong to a location via the locationId field.

 {